 (Contains strong language and scenes of a sexual nature.
 Age Guidance 16+)

-Lady Chatterley welcomes home her husband, Clifford, from a war that has left the world in tatters.
-With Clifford’s legs also in tatters, he arrives at Wragby Hall confined to a wheelchair and clutching his secret.
+Lady Chatterley welcomes her husband, Clifford, home from a war that has left the world in tatters.
+And sadly, nothing feels the same as he arrives at Wragby Hall confined to a wheelchair and clutching his secret.

-Despite her husband’s impotence, a subject that all struggle to avoid; Constance entertains the idea that one day they could have a child.
+Despite her husband’s new found impotence, a subject that all struggle to avoid; Constance entertains the idea that one day they could have a child.
 However, with Clifford’s obsession for his industrial pursuits, Constance ventures into a passionate, sexual and curiously experimental affair with the estate gamekeeper: Mellors.

 Expect high drama, high comedy and highly raised eyebrows in what will be a fantastic show for those who know the novel as well as those who are coming to it for the first time.